 What is behavioral health?

 Behavioral health refers to the relationship between human behavior and the health and well-being of the whole person.
 In general practice, behavioral health often refers to the fields of practice that deal with mental health and addiction.
-This broad category includes psychiatrists, clinical psychologists, clinical social workers, psychiatric nurses, marriage and family therapists, licensed professional clinical counselors, and a variety of other health counselors and therapists.
+Professionals included in this broad field are psychiatrists, clinical psychologists, clinical social workers, psychiatric nurses, marriage and family therapists, licensed professional clinical counselors, and a variety of other health counselors and therapists.

 Psychiatrists, psychologists, clinical social workers, marriage and family therapists, professional clinical counselors, child life specialists, and family life educators routinely interact within the BHI.